12. Shopping by Bike

 There’s room for more bicycle racks in many parts of the county, so you’ll often need to lock up your bicycle to a light pole or sign post.
 Still, you’ll find bike racks already on the downtown streets in many, many places, such as:

 Nearby, at Old Capitol Books (location of the couple pictured at the top of this section), you’ll want to stop in and chat with the owner about books–and bikes!
 Why?
 Because owner Matthew Sundt is an avid cyclist and bike advocate, including serving as board president of Velo Club Monterey.

 You’ll notice a small, black, low-to-the-ground iron bicycle rack at the top of Alvarado Street, in front of Ordway Pharmacy.
 What you might easily overlook is that these racks are sprinkled along Alvarado, on both sides of the street, e.g., in front of HER Helmet Thursdays spot Lallapalooza.

-And at the bottom of the Alvarado, crossing over toward the Custom House Plaza, you’ll find racks in front of Adventures by the Sea and close to HER Helmet Thursdays participant Pino’s Cafe.
+And at the bottom of the Alvarado, crossing over toward the Custom House Plaza, you’ll find racks in front of Adventures by the Sea.
 That’s Dan Vitanza below, who owned a business at that spot for 25 years, Pino’s Cafe (now closed),

 When cyclists leave the Custom House Plaza area, since Alvarado Street is one-way here, they are directed to first bike up Calle Principal.